shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

    - For "Print Settings" Presets, and Filament Setting Presets - Using the MK3.5 system presets, go to Dependencies > "Detach from System Preset"
    - Rename the newly detached presets, you can now use this for your Klipper Printer Profile.
    - Delete ALL existing data in ALL Custom G-Code boxes!
 Important!
-   - IMPORTANT: In Print Settings > Advanced - Ensure G-Code Resolution is 0.0125 and NOT 0.008 from Prusa, as this may cause issues.
-0.0008 has not been fully tested by us for Klipper.
+   - IMPORTANT: In Print Settings > Advanced - DISABLE "Arc Fitting" - G2/G3 should not be used with Klipper and is not necessary.

   Start Code